How to Deal with Flat Car Batteries

 - Jun 2

-- 2 min read
+- 3 min read

 Common signs of a flat battery include:

-The engine won’t turn over (or turns very slowly)
+The engine won’t turn over or turns very slowly.

-Dashboard lights are dim or flickering
+Dashboard lights are dim or flickering.

-What To Do If You Have a Flat Battery
+Steps to Take If You Have a Flat Battery

-1. Check It's the Battery
+1. Confirm It's the Battery

-2. Try Jump-Starting the Car
+2. Jump-Starting the Car

 Jump Start Instructions (With Another Vehicle):